 - Be extra careful with certain appliances because of the difference in frequency.

 Below you find pictures of the applied power sockets and corresponding plugs.
 And we provide more information about the voltage and frequency.

 Electricity in Bolivia

-In Bolivia the power plugs and sockets are of type A and C. The standard voltage is 115 / 230 V and the standard frequency is 50 Hz.
+In Bolivia the power plug sockets are of type A and C. The standard voltage is 115 / 230 V and the frequency is 50 Hz.

 Power plug adapter needed in Bolivia?